top of page

 • Nov 1, 2024

-Our commitment to replacing the pedal box felt is part of a broader reconditioning process and dedication to quality and excellence in our preparation process, ensuring that every piano we sell meets the high standards that our customers expect and deserve.
+By replacing this felt, we ensure that the pedals operate as quietly as possible, allowing for a more refined playing experience.
+Replacing the pedal box felt is only one part of our broader reconditioning process and dedication to quality and excellence in our preparation process, ensuring that every piano we sell meets the high standards that our customers expect and deserve.
 This meticulous attention to detail not only improves the functionality of the instrument but also contributes to its aesthetic appeal, as fresh felt often greatly enhances the visual presentation of the pedal area.

 bottom of page